 - Wear sunscreen and lip balm daily that offer SPF 30 or higher sun protection.

-- Use sun screen that is broad-spectrum (UVA/UVB) protection and water resistant.
+- Use sunscreen that offers broad-spectrum (UVA/UVB) protection and is water resistant.

 - Apply the sunscreen and lip balm to dry skin 15 minutes before going outdoors.

-- Whenever possible, wear a wide-brimmed hat, long sleeves, and pants.
+- Whenever possible, wear a wide-brimmed hat, long sleeves and long pants.

 - Wear sunglasses to protect the skin around your eyes.

 - Avoid getting a tan and never use a tanning bed or sun lamp.